YalDan/icc.isvm/Readme.md

-Inverse Covariance Clustering on Implied Stochastic Volatility Models
+Regime-based Implied Stochastic Volatility Model for Crypto Option Pricing
 ================
 Saef, Danial; Wang, Yuanrong; Aste, Tomaso
 07/09/2022

-This library serves as a companion to the publication “Clustering the implied volatility surface of Bitcoin options over time”.
+This library serves as a companion to the publication “Regime-based Implied Stochastic Volatility Model for Crypto Option Pricing”.
 However it can also be used independently for clustering high dimensional datasets and fitting an implied stochastic volatility model.

 # 1 Methodology